 Driving in Austria

 Roads are generally good, but some care should be taken with the difficult mountain routes.
-High altitude destinations can be reached by cable cars and gondolas.
-If you want the flexibility to stop in smaller towns between the major cities, check AutoEurope or Europcar to compare offers from the major car rental agencies in the region.
+You may also want the flexibility to stop in smaller towns between the major cities.
+If you decide you want to rent a car, you can use DiscoverCars to compare offers from the major car rental agencies in the region.
 Before deciding, read more about what to expect of driving in Europe.

 Health and Safety in Austria